-Students must demonstrate the ability to benefit by taking the ASSET or Compass Program Basic Skills Test and achieving the following minimum scores determined by the Department of Education.
+Students must demonstrate the ability to benefit by taking the ASSET or Compass Program Basic Skills Test and achieving the following minimum scores determined by the Texas Higher Education Coordinating Board.
 ASSET-reading, 35; writing, 35; and numerical, 33; Compass-reading, 62; writing, 32; and prealgebra/numerical, 25.
 Contact the Testing Center, (409) 882-3330, for additional information concerning administration of the ASSET or Compass tests.